cancer

 found a cannabidiol-driven impaired invasion of human cervical cancer (HeLa,

-C33A) and human lung cancer cells (A549) that was reversed by antagonists to
+cancer cells (A549) that was reversed by antagonists to both CB(1) and

-anti-invasive action of cannabidiol and imply its use as a therapeutic option
+cannabidiol and imply its use as a therapeutic option for the treatment of

-for the treatment of highly invasive cancers.
+highly invasive cancers.

 Women with gynecologic cancer report a strong